sw82/divelog/README.md

 - [x] design: the stats need to have the same width as the map
 - [x] design: check the dive pop ups and make sure it is nice and clean, also aligned and well use of icons as you do in the divelog
 - [x] stats: about depth relatad to length and bar consumption
+- [] include the fish db into the export/backup. also all relations in the sql so that you could restore it easily
+- [] create a php script or so which creates all nesecassary files, folders etc and copies them from the git to the server. so I just upload this one php script and it will create everything and asks me to fill in database credentials, maybe a name or whatever is needed
+- [] Fatal error: Uncaught mysqli_sql_exception: Unknown column 'fish_id' in 'where clause' in /Users/basti_1/Library/Mobile Documents/com~apple~CloudDocs/Development/Repositories/divelog/fish_manager.php:111 Stack trace: #0 /Users/basti_1/Library/Mobile Documents/com~apple~CloudDocs/Development/Repositories/divelog/fish_manager.php(111): mysqli->query('SELECT fs.*, (S...') #1 {main} thrown in /Users/basti_1/Library/Mobile Documents/com~apple~CloudDocs/Development/Repositories/divelog/fish_manager.php on line 111

 ## Recent Changes

+- **New One-File Installer Script**:
+  - Added a single-file PHP installer that automates the setup process
+  - Guides users through system requirements verification
+  - Creates necessary directories with proper permissions
+  - Handles database configuration and initialization
+  - Populates sample data for immediate testing
+  - Self-deletes after successful installation for security
+  - Provides a user-friendly step-by-step interface with progress tracking

 - **Standardized CSV Format and Import/Export**:
   - Improved CSV file handling for consistent formatting